SC Preußen Münster: Recent seasons

-Key

 Stadium

 The club plays at the Preußenstadion, which was built in 1926.
-Once considered one of the most modern stadiums in Germany, the arena slowly fell into disrepair which resulted in reducing the capacity from 40,000 in the 1950s to the current 15,000.
+Once considered one of the most modern stadiums in Germany, the arena slowly fell into disrepair which resulted in reducing the capacity from 40,000 in the 1950s to 15,000, and, after removing one stand, to the current 12,754.

 Construction of a new facility was considered in the 80s, but the idea was abandoned in December 2000.
-In spring 2008 it was decided to renovate, to make the stadium more attractive and fitting to modern standards.
+In spring 2008 it was decided to renovate the Preußenstadion, to make the stadium more attractive and fitting to modern standards.
 The seating area was replaced by a new one including 2,931 seats and VIP lounges.
 Some of the terraces which were still uncovered got a roof.
 The works finished in May 2009.

 Further plans have been brought up to continue to modernize the stadium and actions were taken in 2014 to change the development plan of the stadium area by the local administration.
-Results are pending but in the end, the club wants to rebuild the western and eastern stand to give spectators more comfort and make the club more competitive financially.
-Furthermore, the Eagles want to extend training possibilities for the professional team and the junior teams.
+In December 2018 the local administration granted 40 million Euros to modernize the stadium, which was extended to 60 million in November 2022 and to 88 Million in 2024.

+As a first step the western was torn down at the end of season 2021–22 to check the filling material underneath.
+It has been replaced by a noise barrier that shows a design with several former club legends on it.

+On September 16th 2024 the city announced that the building company Hellmich was awarded the contract to rebuild the stands in the west, east and north.
+The rebuilding is planned to be finished at the end of 2027 with some outer works till spring of 2028.The final capacity will be 19.156.

+The club also plans to erect two new buildings to have more space for the youth teams and the neighboring basketball club Uni Baskets and volleyball club USC Münster.

+Some improvements in the training facilities have already been made.
+In 2023 two new training pitches have been completed.